michaelmacinnis/oh/doc/manual.md

     ls > file

 The notation `>file` is interpreted by the shell and is not passed as an argument to `ls`.
-If the file does not exist then the shell creates it, otherwise the original contents of the file are replaced with the output from ls.
+If the file does not exist then the shell creates it.
+If the file already exists, oh will refuse to clobber the file.
 Output may also be appended to a file.

     ls >> file